 I meet my clients in a process of looking deeply into themselves with empathic understanding.

 When we are able to see times of loss as inevitable and, in a very real way, necessary, we are able to engage these moments and cultivate the art of living well, of metabolizing suffering into something beautiful and ultimately sacred.
-It may be strange to imagine grief leading to beauty, but imagine, for a moment, the shining face of someone who has just released [their] cup of tears standing before us naked and cleansed.

--Francis Weller, The Wild Edge of Sorrow
+The Wild Edge of Sorrow

 Art makes the invisible visible. -Paul Klee